-Note: \Chilean total export is 2.7 Mt, but imports of China and Japan from Chile are combined to be 5.8 Mt.
-Source: ITC, 2016 refined copper as being one of the major countries with capacity of smelting production.
-Chinese capacity of smelting production has been increasing and its production has increased.
-However, its production of refined copper is not enough for Chinese demand.
-As a consequence, one half of Chinese consumption is imported.
+Note: Chilean total export is 2.7 Mt, but imports of China and Japan from Chile are combined to be 5.8 Mt.
+Source: ITC, 2016

 As shown in Figure 3, China imported 13.3 Mt of copper concentrate (46% of total import) of which 3.7 Mt from Chile, 2.1 Mt from Peru, 1.4 Mt from Mongolia and 6.1 Mt from other countries in 2015.
 Mongolia is the 5th ranked exporter and 3rd biggest exporter to China.
-The second largest importer of copper concentrate is Japan which is, in turn, the biggest exporter of
+The second largest importer of copper concentrate is Japan which is, in turn, the biggest exporter of refined copper as being one of the major countries with capacity of smelting production.